 News from: Coachella Valley Public Cemetery District

-The District was represented in Sacramento by Trustee Marcos Coronel, Jr., Trustee Dr. Bruce Underwood, and their General Manager.
+Representing the District in Sacramento were Trustee Dr. Bruce Underwood, accompanied by the District’s General Manager.
 They were joined by representatives from five other special districts in the Coachella Valley.
-In addition to organized activities, the group was able to meet with Assemblymember Eduardo Garcia, representatives from Assemblymember Chad Mays office, and other elected leaders.
+In addition to the organized activities, the group had the privilege of meeting with local elected officials, including Assemblymember Eduardo Garcia, Assemblymember Greg Wallis, and Senator Kelly Seyarto.

 About the Coachella Valley Public Cemetery District